-- · Formulation of a bike sharing pilot project - Development of a strategic planning document that ensures the sustainability of the project - Proposal of a business model combining both public and private resources for the bike sharing system - Building public authority capacity for sustainable mobility planning
+- Formulation of a bike-sharing pilot project. - Development of a strategic planning document that ensures the project's sustainability. - Proposal of a business model combining both public and private resources for the bike-sharing system. - Building public authority capacity for sustainable mobility planning.